A Philanthropic Foundation Investing in SEED Initiatives to Advance Women and Gender Equality

 Dror Morag

-Chairman of the Foundation, member of the Zionist Executive and Head of the Department for Social Activism and Tikkun Olam.
+Chairman of the Foundation, Vice Chairman of The World Zionist Organization and Head of the Department for Social Activism and Tikkun Olam.

 איילת רזין